 - Store your cookies in the fridge for 3 weeks. in a sealed container.
 You can also store them at room temperature.
 They will be slightly softer.

-- You can freeze your no bake cookies too in an sealed box or bag.
+- You can freeze your no-bake cookies in a sealed box or bag.
 Defrost 1 hour before eating.

 - The data provided use sugar-free monk fruit syrup and sugar-free chocolate chips.
 Net carbs per cookies 5.3 g

 - If you use regular maple syrup and 70% vegan dark chocolate, the nutrition panel per cookie will be different.
 You will get per cookie calories: 213 kcal| Fat: 12.2 g | Carbs:25.6 g | Fiber: 11.1 g | Sugar: 10.9 g | Protein: 5.7 g

 Coconut flour swap

 - You can replace the coconut flour by 1 cup of oat flour if desired

 - Replace peanut butter by sunflower seed butter

 - Don't use powdered sweetener in this recipe.
 It will end up very dry